Deerby10/javascript_test/readme.md

     count++; //increment here represents the number of words }
 ```
-function to start the typing test
+creating function to start the typing test
 ```Javascript
 function beginit(){
 day = new Date();